brimdata/super/book/src/super-sql/operators/from.md

 > their use is disambiguated by the presence or absence of an attached
 > database.

+When the entity is a text entity recognized as a file, the `from` operator reads data from its upstream pipe operator.
+For each input value, the file is scanned once and the data is fed to the output of `from`.
+If `from` is the first operator, it receives exactly one `null` value as input so it scans the file exactly once.

+When the entity is a glob recognized as a file-system glob, the `from` operator reads data from its upstream pipe operator.
+For each input value, all matching files are scanned once and the data is fed to the output of `from`.
+If `from` is the first operator, it receives exactly one `null` value as input so it scans all matching files exactly once.

 When the entity is an [f-string](../expressions/f-strings.md), the `from` operator reads data from its upstream pipe operator and for each input value, the f-string expression is evaluated and